Quirinus/MXLU_Documentation/README.md

 - script to make the oskills list into the char oskills with description (+add their ingame description from new skills.txt + tbls)
 - update the about page with detailed changes
 - http://www.medianxl.com/t6275p40-xvc-bugsfeedback#173660 check in files and ingame, then fix
-- TU spear Ravenbeak check str stats if they match the docs, check multiple tiers
+- TU spear Ravenbeak check str stats if they match the docs, check multiple tiers... maybe wait for files to check this one...
 - fix hit causes monsters to flee % on all pages. check in the files (RW,TU,SU). hmmmmm fix or show the real value which is x*100/128% or floored value instead of x%
+- abbreviation page, remove old: http://www.medianxl.com/t6739p90-mxlu-xvc-docs-2-94-unfinished#183314 , http://www.medianxl.com/t6739p90-mxlu-xvc-docs-2-94-unfinished#183416
+- gems and runes, bg/shadow: http://www.medianxl.com/t6774-poll-items-with-no-transparent-background#183234 , http://www.medianxl.com/t6739p70-mxlu-xvc-docs-2-94-unfinished#183051
+- use new pics for changed ubers (a few pages back) that didn't get a pic in the contest ; dunno which ones to choose when people disagree XD
 - Skill tree names on Character pages --> check if you agree with tree names or some should be changed (I'm not sure about some), post in the thread

 Suggestions: